aristanetworks/anta/docs/advanced_usages/scaling.md

     ```bash
     export ANTA_MAX_CONNECTIONS=10
-    export ANTA_MAX_KEEPALIVE_CONNECTIONS=5
+    export ANTA_MAX_KEEPALIVE_CONNECTIONS=10
     ```

-    These values are a good starting point for large fabrics.
+    The default values are a good starting point for large fabrics.
 Adjust them based on your fabric size and performance testing.

 4. Consider JSON over YAML for better performance: